 Joel Chandler Harris’s (Printer’s) Devil-ish Origins

 Joel Chandler Harris is remembered as a bestselling author in the 19th-century with his popular Uncle Remus books.
-But Harris’s professional beginnings are much less glamorous and more humble.
+But Harris’s professional beginnings are much less glamorous.
 He got his first job when he was fourteen years old, working for a local Eatonton newspaper called The Countryman as a printer’s devil.

 Any chance you found yourself thinking, “Wait… a what?
 What the heck is a printer’s devil?”